Linuxfabrik/lfops/roles/bootloader/README.md

 **The run aborts with `grubby reports root outside the kernel command line`**

 * the `root` option is configured in `bootloader__cmdline_options__*_var`.
 It cannot be managed here (see "Known Limitations"); remove the entry.
 The root device belongs in the partitioning or in `/etc/default/grub`.

+**The run aborts with `lfops__reboot_now is set, but /usr/local/sbin/schedule-reboot is missing`**

+* The immediate reboot was requested on a host that does not have the reboot mechanism, so the role can neither reboot through it nor set the Icinga downtime and send the notification that go with it.
+The check runs before the boot entries are written, so the host is left untouched, and it runs on every host carrying the variable rather than only on those that need a reboot.
+Either run the [schedule_reboot](https://github.com/Linuxfabrik/lfops/tree/main/roles/schedule_reboot) role on the host, which the `bootloader` playbook does by default unless `bootloader__skip_schedule_reboot` is set, or drop `lfops__reboot_now` and reboot the host yourself.

 **The option is configured, but `/proc/cmdline` does not contain it**